nerves-project/nerves_system_grisp2/README.md

 - [ ] Add ramoops support
 - [ ] Review GRiSP2 specs to see what else there is to verify
 - [x] Check that `TARGET_GCC_FLAGS` are right
-- [ ] Update Linux kernel to 5.10
+- [x] Update Linux kernel to 5.10
-- [ ] Update Nerves Toolchain 1.5.0 version
+- [x] Update Nerves Toolchain 1.5.0 version
 - [x] Implement A/B firmware updates work
 - [ ] Create example app that uses GRiSP2?
 Perhaps Nerves Livebook?
 - [ ] Review Linux kernel options and compare with other systems
-- [ ] Reduce kernel prints, etc., to boot faster
+- [ ] Clean up debug and low hanging items to improve boot time
 - [ ] Clean up changes to GRiSP repositories and send PRs

 ![GRiSP 2 image](assets/images/grisp2.jpg)